 So you want to explore the Top End?

 Do the Top End with our favourite 6 day Darwin to Kakadu road trip itinerary.
-Jam-pack a short stay in the Top End and take home a swag of memories.
+Jam-pack your short stay in the Top End and take home a swag of memories.

-In the north of Australia, the Top End is famed for its balmy tropical weather, saltwater crocodiles, rich Indigenous culture, pristine National Parks and laid-back lifestyle.
+In the north of Australia, the Top End is famed for its balmy tropical weather, saltwater crocodiles, Indigenous culture, pristine National Parks, friendly locals and their laid-back lifestyle.

 Darwin, the Territory’s multicultural capital is the perfect hub from which to explore the Top End, including the World Heritage-listed Kakadu and Litchfield National Parks.

-Darwin to Kakadu – Do the Top End in 6 days
+Darwin to Kakadu – your 6 day Itinerary

 The Top End really does have the best winters in Australia!

 Slow down, dress down.
-The pace in the Top End has a ‘no rush’ feel about it.
+The pace in the Top End winds back and has a ‘no rush’ feel about it.